Honda CR-X

-The Honda CR-X (styled in some markets as Honda CRX), originally launched as the Honda Ballade Sports CR-X in Japan, is a front-wheel-drive sport compact car manufactured by Honda from 1983 until 1991.
-The first generation CRX was marketed in some regions outside Japan as the Honda Civic CRX.
-Although there are many supposed definitions for the acronym CR-X, the most widely accepted is "Civic Renaissance Experimental".
+The Honda CR-X (originally launched as the Honda Ballade Sports CR-X in Japan) is a sport-compact car manufactured by Honda from 1983 until 1991.
+Nearly 400,000 were produced.
+The first-generation CRX was marketed in some regions outside Japan as the Honda Civic CRX.
+Although there are many supposed definitions for the initialism CR-X, the most widely accepted is "Civic Renaissance Experimental".
+It was marketed as part of the Civic (and briefly Ballade) model ranges.

-In the U.S., the CRX was marketed as an economy sport Kammback with room for two passengers while Japanese and European market cars came with a 2+2 seating arrangement.
-Redesigned for the 1988 model year and produced until 1991, the CRX was popular for its performance, nimble handling, and good fuel economy.
-The CR-X was replaced by Honda's CR-X del Sol and was marketed as a CR-X in some markets.
+In North America, the CRX was marketed as an economy sport two-seat vehicle while Japanese and European market cars came with a 2+2 seating arrangement.
+Redesigned for the 1988 model year and produced until 1991, the front-wheel-drive CR-X was popular for its performance, nimble handling, and good fuel economy.
+The CR-X was replaced by the del Sol, which was marketed as a CR-X in some markets.

 First generation

 Overview

 In 1983 for the 1984 model year, Honda introduced an all-new two-seater that shared the drivetrain with the Civic but offered unique styling and interior furnishings.
 At its introduction, the CR-X was available in Japan through Honda Verno dealership sales channels, and accompanied the Vigor, the Quint, and the Prelude.
 In North America, the CRX was marketed in two versions: economy and sport.
-The economy model used a new aluminum 1.3-liter CVCC 4-cylinder engine.
-The sport model featured an aluminum 1.5-liter 12-valve 4-cylinder engine and available with a 5-speed manual or 3-speed automatic transmission.
+The economy model used a new aluminum 1.3-liter CVCC four-cylinder engine.
+The sportier model featured an aluminum 1.5-liter 12-valve engine and was available with either a 5-speed manual or a 3-speed automatic transmission.

-For 1985, Honda replaced the economy model with an HF (high fuel) model featuring a 1.5-liter engine which uses an aluminum block but the 1984 CVCC cylinder head (two valves per cylinder) instead of the new aluminum head with three valves per cylinder.
-In spring 1985, Honda introduced an Si (Sports, injected) model featuring a more powerful 1.5-liter SOHC PGM-FI 4-cylinder engine.
+For 1985, Honda North America replaced the economy model with an HF (high fuel) model featuring a 1.5-liter engine which uses an aluminum block but the 1984 CVCC cylinder head (two valves per cylinder) instead of the new aluminum head with three valves per cylinder.
+In spring 1985, Honda introduced an Si (Sports, injected) model featuring a more powerful 1.5-liter SOHC PGM-FI four-cylinder engine.
 The Si model included a power sunroof, standard dual remote exterior mirrors, rear wiper, 13-inch alloy wheels and an Si-exclusive ducktail spoiler for the hatch.

 For 1986, Honda updated the CRX with new aerodynamic headlights.
 The Si received body color matched lower cladding, a revised rear spoiler, new bumper covers and 14-inch alloy wheels.
 The interior was upgraded and added a center console with cassette tape storage.
 1987 was virtually unchanged from 1986 and would be the final year of the first-generation CRX.